JaiGitBU/ProjectPortalLabs/Lab2assignment.md

 which can be used to set isFavorite value.
 Check https://developer.android.com/reference/android/widget/CompoundButton.OnCheckedChangeListener for more details.)

+## Submission
-## Submit the source code and Lab2report both on github and blackboard.
+Submit the source code and lab2report to both github and blackboard.